Boeing–Sikorsky RAH-66 Comanche: Prototype testing

 An RAH-66 Comanche flying in formation with an AH-64 Apache.
 Part of the Comanche's planned role was to designate targets for the Apache.

 The flight test program was conducted using the pair of prototypes produced, which had been assigned the serial numbers 94-0327 and 95-0001.
 Following a demonstration of its ability to meet certain key criteria, on 1 June 2000, the RAH-66 entered the $3.1 billion engineering and manufacturing development (EMD) phase of the program.
 Through the early 2000s, the U.S. Army maintained its plans for the intended purchase of over 1,200 Comanches, which were to fill both the scout helicopter and light attack roles; as late as 2003, it was being anticipated that deliveries of operational RAH-66s would commence as scheduled during 2006.

 During late 2000, it was revealed that an effort to reduce the Comanche's empty weight by approximately 200 lb or 2.1 percent in order to conform with its established target weight had been initiated.
 The first Comanche prototype (serial 94-0327), completed 318 flights over 387 hours before reaching the end of its testing career during January 2002.
 The second prototype (serial 95-0001), had accumulated 103.5 flight hours and 93 sorties by May 2001.
-During late 2001 and early 2002, testing with the second RAH-66 was halted while the aircraft underwent extensive modifications, received both mission equipment and more powerful engines, which were added on in 1 June 2001 with a pair 17% more powerful 1,340 shp (1,002 kW) LHTEC T800-LHT-801 turboshaft engines, compared to the previous T800-LHT-800 engines.
+During late 2001 and early 2002, testing with the second RAH-66 was halted while the aircraft underwent extensive modifications, received both mission equipment and more powerful engines, which were added on 1 June 2001 with a pair 17% more powerful LHTEC 1,563 shp (1,165.5 kW) T800-LHT-801 turboshaft engines, compared to the previous 1,340 shp (1,002 kW) T800-LHT-800 engines.
 All U.S. Army Comanches were set to use the pair of 801 engines.
 On 23 May 2002, the second prototype re-commenced flight testing with the additional equipment fitted.
 Accordingly, the expanded test program involved new aspects such as the testing of the armaments and night vision systems; these test flights continued into 2003.
 During testing, the Comanche was recorded as having attained a cruise speed of 162 kn, as well as having achieved a "dash speed" of 172 kn.
 It also demonstrated ability to perform a 180° turn in under five seconds.